 Do fruits count as added sugar?

-Not to mention the fact that our bodies have been consuming fruits for tens of thousands of years… so no, don’t even think about cutting down on fresh fruit to reduce your sugar intake, as long as you don’t go overboard.
+Not to mention the fact that our bodies have been consuming fruits for hundreds of thousands of years… so no, don’t even think about eliminating fresh fruit to reduce your sugar intake, as long as you don’t go overboard.

 Dried fruits?
 Kiss them goodbye because they usually have added sugars (and some preservatives too).

 Remember: our body needs these sugars (carbs) for energy.
-It doesn’t need added sugars though, or more sugars than what it needs to function properly!
+It just doesn’t need added sugars or excess carbs.

 Conclusion